darrylweaver/ansible-nagios/README.md

 ## Author Information

-By Sam Darwin, 2016.
+By Darryl Weaver, 2017.
 Based on pre-existing roles, see ACKNOWLEDGEMENTS.md file.
 Feedback and bug reports welcome.